pierre-vigier/Perl6-Math-Matrix/README.md

 In the next example the smartmatch returns true, because no cell of our default example matrix has wider type than (Int).
 After such a test all cells can be safely treated as Int or Bool.

     if $matrix.widest-cell-type ~~ Int { ...

+You can also check if all cells have the same type:

+    if $matrix.widest-cell-type eqv $matrix.narrowest-cell-type

 Derivative Matrices
 -------------------